Video hosted by Apple at devstreaming-cdn.apple.com

 In order to call unblock user interaction, we need to make sure that what we're doing on this background thread won't conflict with what's potentially happening on the main thread while the user is continuing to interact with the document.
 The data that we need to generate the NSData object is this graphics array right here.
 However, this array is not only mutable, but its contents are mutable as well.

 or we can snapshot this document state by making a deep copy, like so.
-Now that we have this document snapshot, we know that this array and its contents are not going to change even while the user is continuing to interact with the document on the main thread.
+Now that we have this document snapshot, we know that this array and its contents are not going to change, even while the user is continuing to interact with the document on the main thread.
 So let's go ahead and use this array everywhere it was used before.

-So now that we have this snapshot, we can call self-unblock user interaction, which will unblock the main thread immediately and allow the user to continue interacting with the document much sooner.
+So now that we have this snapshot, we can call self unblock user interaction, which will unblock the main thread immediately and allow the user to continue interacting with the document much sooner.
 So now when I make a change and save, you see I'm still able to interact with the application, even make edits and so forth.
-And then sometime in the background, after that five second sleep completes, the save is done and the user didn't even notice it.
+And then sometime in the background after that five second sleep completes, the save is done and the user didn't even notice it.

 Thank you.
 So let's go ahead and now add a new feature to Sketch.
 Tony mentioned it.
 A file size field here in the inspector.
 You see I've added.
-And every time a save completes, we want to update this with the current size of the document's file. and we want to do this in a way that is, we don't want to block the main thread as we're accessing the file system, since that is proper behavior.
+And every time a save completes, we want to update this with the current size of the document's file.
+And we want to do this in a way that is, we don't want to block the main thread as we're accessing the file system, since that is proper behavior.
 And we also want to avoid the potential deadlock that can happen that Tony talked about before.

-So, first thing we need is to know when saving completes.
+So first thing we need is to know when saving completes.
 And we can do that by overriding save to URL of type for save operation completion handler.
 And if we call super, we'll pass in all the same arguments, but we have a special completion handler of our own.
 After we call the normal completion handler, We're going to want to go onto a different thread so that we can perform our file access in a way that won't block the main thread potentially.
 We can use that using NSOperationQueue, add operation with block.

+Now that we have the new file size, let's update the UI.
+We can't do it on this thread because we can only update the UI from the main thread.
+So how do we get back to the main thread?
+Well, you might think NSOperationQueue or performSelectorOnThread or something like that.
 But like Tony mentioned before, we're still holding on to this file access.
-And if something on the main thread in the meantime has attempted to get that file access and is waiting for us to relinquish it, and we just call something on the main thread, we're going to end up with a deadlock.
+And if something on the main thread in the meantime has attempted to get that file access and is waiting for us to relinquish it, and we just call something on the main thread, we're gonna end up with a deadlock.

-In this case, you may argue that this is simple enough that we could just relinquish file access before calling onto the main thread, and you might be right.
+Now in this case, you may argue that this is simple enough that we could just relinquish file access before calling onto the main thread, and you might be right.
 But in some cases, you're not gonna be able to do that.
 You're gonna need to hold on to exclusive file access until you're done with all your work on the main thread as well.
 So let's work under that assumption now.

-In order to avoid the deadlock, instead of using Dispatch Async or NSOperation Queue or any of those technologies, we're going to use NSDocument's continue asynchronous work on main thread using block.
+In order to avoid the deadlock, instead of using Dispatch Async or NS Operation Queue or any of those technologies, we're going to use NS documents, continue asynchronous work on main thread using block.
 Like Tony showed you, this is able to resolve the deadlock and have this block invoked on the main thread, even if something else is waiting on the main thread for file access.

 Now that we're safely on the main thread, we can update the UI by updating our IVAR and sending the proper KVO notifications.
 I've set up bindings between the inspector and the document.
 Last but not least, we need to make sure that we call the file access completion handler, or else something else that comes in in the meantime and tries to get file access will end up waiting forever.
 So now let me show you this.